 Meghalaya is a northeastern state of India.
 Worth the money and time.
 It’s really India’s caver’s paradise.
 The area has more than 1,200 caves, and has the most caves on the entire Indian sub-continent.

-9 out of 10 of the longest or deepest caves in India is in Meghalaya.
+9 out of 10 of the longest or deepest caves in India are in Meghalaya.
 Those are convincing numbers.

 The reason for this wealth of caves is the large amount of limestone deposits and the climate, which provides lots of acid water to carve out these caves over millions of years.

-There's a huge underground system that's more than 300 kms (185 miles) long.
-Most caves flood regularly, or require swimming to enter.
+There’s a huge underground system that’s more than 300 km (185 miles) long.
+Most caves flood regularly or require swimming to enter.
 There are plenty of experienced caving guides that can help you explore the caves.
 Meghalaya is getting popular among cavers.